Conflict prevention

 The Retire Route pane appears.

-4. In the Retire Route pane, click the From Route Name button and click the route you want to retire.
+4. In the Retire Route pane, click the Choose route from map button Choose route from map and click the route you want to retire.

 Once a route name is selected, an acquire lock message appears at the top of the pane.